usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="biometric_use"></a>5.2.3.
 Use of Biometrics

-For a variety of reasons, this document supports only limited use of biometrics for authentication.
+For a variety of reasons, this document supports only limited use of biometrics (*something you are*) for authentication.
 These include:

 - Biometric False Match Rates (FMR) and False Non-Match Rates (FNMR) do not provide confidence in the authentication of the subscriber by themselves.
 In addition, FMR and FNMR do not account for spoofing attacks.
 - Biometric matching is probabilistic, whereas the other authentication factors are deterministic.